betmma/my_balatro_mods/README.md

 - Darkness (Glow Up + Antimatter): Negative cards appear 4X more often.
 - Double Planet (Planet Merchant + B1G50): Create a random Planet card when buying a Planet card.
 - Trash Picker (Grabber + Wasteful): +1 hand and +1 discard per round.
 You can spend 1 hand to discard if you have no discards.
 Each discard gives $1 after rounds.
+- Money Target (Seed Money + Target): Earn double interest at end of round if your money is multiples of 5.
+- Art Gallery (Hierogpyph + Abstract Art): When Boss Blind is defeated, randomly get one of the following: +1 hand, +1 discard or -1 Ante.

 # Betmma Voucher Pack: Adds a Booster Pack called Voucher Pack, allowing you to redeem 1 of 3 vouchers
 This mod's code is based on [Coupon Book mod](https://github.com/nicholassam6425/balatro-mods/blob/main/balamod/mods/p_coupon_book.lua) which is for Balamod, and I ported it into steamodded.